-History: Aristotle had it wrong ; he claimed he could perfectly tessellate the universe with it.
-However, if you have five perfectly shaped tetrahedrons, it is easily observed.
+History: Aristotle had it wrong ; he claimed that he could perfectly tessellate the universe with tetrahedrons.
+However, if you have five perfectly shaped tetrahedrons, the imperfection is easily observed.
 That gap is a seminal shape.
 Tetrahedrons have four vertices.
 Octahedrons have six.
 Five regular tetrahedrons have seven vertices.
-Cubes have eight.
+Cubes have eight.The progression is important.

-The gap appears to be a transcendental, non-repeating, and never ending number.
-The tetrahedron and the octahedron create a whole, ordered, rational, and perfect object that can perfectly tile and tessellate the entire universe.
+Of course, the tetrahedron and the octahedron together create a whole, ordered, rational, and perfect object that can perfectly tile and tessellate the entire universe.

 The indeterminate and chaotic reside somewhere deep within the structure of the universe.
 We believe that place just may begin right here.